-Gus Busolo is a simulator software engineer based in Seattle.
-Casady Wyckoff is a senior project engineer for the Boeing Research & Technology 787 & Boeing South Carolina site support teams based in Charleston, SC.
+Gus is a simulator software engineer based in Seattle.
+Casady is a senior project engineer for the Boeing Research & Technology 787 & Boeing South Carolina site support teams based in Charleston, SC.
 Their stories are part of a series celebrating the perspectives and accomplishments from LGBTQIA+ employees and allies across Boeing.

-Software engineer Gus Busolo has wanted to work for Boeing since his first flight on a 737-300 when he was nine.
+Software engineer Gus has wanted to work for Boeing since his first flight on a 737-300 when he was nine.
 But after attending high school in Montana and college in Washington in an environment that wasn’t welcoming of his identity as a gay student, he worried that the 100+ year old company would also be unwelcoming.

 “As a student I had to hide,” Gus said.
 “After graduating and going into the professional world, I have purposefully tried to align myself with companies, friends and organizations that reflect my values so I don’t have to go through that situation.”